recommenders-team/recommenders/scenarios/academic/KDD2020-tutorial/README.md

 # Environment setup
 The following setup instructions assume users work in a Linux system.
 The testing was performed on a Ubuntu Linux system.
+We use Conda to install packages and manage the virtual environment.
+Type ``` conda list ``` to check if you have conda in your machine.
+If not, please follow the instructions on https://conda.io/projects/conda/en/latest/user-guide/install/linux.html to install either Miniconda or Anaconda (preferred) before we proceed.

 1. Clone the repository
     ```bash